Rcomarceli/Actor/README.md

 # actor
-Supports voice acting communities with the ability to fetch scripts from a google drive, as well as other commands to help facilitate voice acting sessions including tracking "ready" statuses and auto-determining roles!
+This is a bot designed to assist voice acting communities in facilitating voice acting sessions.
 It allows for:
 - Facilitating Voice Acting sessions by keeping track of who is ready, and immediately signalling once everyone is ready to start
 - Fetching acting scripts on a google drive, either by random or in a convenient list that can be navigated "page-by-page" within discord
 - Randomly determining roles (or assisting in such) before a read
 - Certain themes like "Blitz", which implements a timer that immediately kicks off the read once the time is up!
+- Other miscellaneous that can come in handy, like a "dice" function or the ability to play sounds!

 ## Try it out!
 The bot is running with a sample set of scripts and can be added via this url: